 Year’s 9, 10 and 11

 Across years 9, 10 and 11 students complete a Linear GCSE course with the assessment being taken at the end of Year 11.
 Students in these years have 4 one hour lessons per week and are set on ability.
 Sets 1 and 2 are typically following the Pearson Higher GCSE scheme of learning leading to potential GCSE grades of between Grade 5 and Grade 9.
-Sets 3 and 4 are typically following the AQA Foundation GCSE scheme of learning leading to potential GCSE grades of between Grade 1 and Grade 5.
+Sets 3 and 4 are typically following the Pearson Foundation GCSE scheme of learning leading to potential GCSE grades of between Grade 1 and Grade 5.
 Students are continually assessed and supported throughout years 9 – 11 and final Tier of entry is not decided until March of year 11; thus students in sets 3 and 4 could, and have in the past, be entered for the Higher Tier exams dependent on final progress during year 11.

-All students have started a GCSE course working towards the new GCSE specification that is first examined in June 2017.
+All students have started a GCSE course working towards the new GCSE specification that was first examined in June 2017.
 This course is being completed through the students following a Scheme of Learning based on the principles of a Mastery Curriculum.
 This requires students to master each unit at the time of each assessment.
 Students will work through this scheme at varying paces dependent on the set they are in.
 Those students who have not mastered the content of a unit of work will be offered extra intervention to improve.

 In all GCSE courses students are continuing to develop their fluency, reasoning and ability to solve mathematical problems that they can face across the school in either mathematics lessons but also across other subject areas.